| 2005 |

 | 2020 |

-Partial loss of Ik2 (fly TBK1 homologue) enhances mutant CHMP2B toxicity in the fly eye while Ik2 overexpression suppresses it; loss of Spn-F (Ik2 phosphorylation target), dynein light chain (cut up), or Hook (early endosome transport adaptor) also enhances mutant CHMP2B toxicity, implicating early endosome transport as a contributing pathway. |
+Partial loss of function of Ik2 (fly TBK1 homologue) enhances CHMP2B-Intron5 toxicity in fly eye, while Ik2 overexpression suppresses it.
+Loss of Spn-F (downstream Ik2 phosphorylation target) also enhances CHMP2B-Intron5 toxicity.
+Interactome analysis identified a network including Spn-F, Ik2, dynein light chain, and Hook (early endosome transport adaptor).
+Partial loss of dynein light chain or Hook enhances mutant CHMP2B toxicity, implicating early endosome transport as a contributing pathway. |

 Scientific reports |